-A young management consultant faced with downsizing a firm finds his beliefs challenged in “Work Hard Play Hard."
-Pic displays maturity and lightness of touch from helmer Jean-Marc Moutout.
-Given the growing recognition factor of star Jeremie Renier and its contempo theme, film could have a small career with upscale auds.
+A young management consultant faced with downsizing a firm finds his beliefs challenged in “Work Hard Play Hard,” a kind of New Economy update to Bertrand Tavernier and Ken Loach’s more obviously left-wing films about the ills of capitalism.
+Pic displays an impressive maturity and lightness of touch from helmer Jean-Marc Moutout, making his feature debut after some similar social-issue works.
+Given the growing recognition factor of star Jeremie Renier (“The Promise,” “Brotherhood of the Wolf”) and its contempo theme, film could have a small career with upscale auds, particularly in Europe.

 Fresh-faced biz-school grad Philippe Seigner (Renier) hooks up with single-mom secretary Eva (Cylia Malki) after saving her from being groped on the Paris metro.
 Principled but ambitious, Philippe has just started working for the Paris branch of MacGregor, a management consulting firm whose motto is the movie’s title.
 Philippe’s boss, Hugo Paradis (Laurent Lucas), a sharkish go-getter from a disadvantaged background like Philippe, chooses the young pup to help him conduct an audit of Jansen, a manufacturing concern in an unnamed town south of Paris.
 Jansen’s owner secretly wants to sell the company; MacGregor’s task is to ascertain who can be downsized from the staff to make it a more attractive asset.